 Harper won't elaborate on 'exactly why' 2016 was down year

-FILE - In this Oct.
-9, 2016 file photo, Washington Nationals' Bryce Harper walks back to the dugout after being tagged out at home in the fifth inning during Game 2 of baseball's National League Division Series against the...
-WEST PALM BEACH, Fla. - Washington Nationals outfielder Bryce Harper says he knows "exactly why" his production dipped last season from his MVP-winning performance a year earlier - but he did not elaborate.
+In this Oct.
+13, 2016 file photo, Washington Nationals' Bryce Harper during his at-bat in the first inning against the Los Angeles Dodgers during Game 5 of baseball's National League Division Series at Nationals Park in Washington. less FILE - In this Oct.
+13, 2016 file photo, Washington Nationals' Bryce Harper during his at-bat in the first inning against the Los Angeles Dodgers during Game 5 of baseball's National League Division Series at ... more FILE - In this Oct.
+9, 2016 file photo, Washington Nationals' Bryce Harper walks back to the dugout after being tagged out at home in the fifth inning during Game 2 of baseball's National League Division Series against the Los Angeles Dodgers, at Nationals Park in Washington.

 Add your comments below